-The Company cannot currently predict the extent or duration of the ongoing impact to its financial statements and has suspended guidance.
-Although the Company cannot currently predict the extent or duration of the COVID-19 related impact to its financial results, the Company does expect the impact of COVID-19 to be more significant in the near-term.
+We cannot currently predict the extent or duration of the ongoing impact to our financial results and have suspended forward-looking guidance.
+Although we cannot currently predict the extent or duration of the COVID-19 related impact to our financial results, we expect the impact of COVID-19 to be more significant in the near-term.